James Buchanan: Early law practice and Pennsylvania House of Representatives

-In 1812, Buchanan passed the bar exam and remained in Lancaster after being admitted to the bar, even when Harrisburg became the new capital of Pennsylvania.
-He quickly established himself as a prominent legal representative in the city.
-His income rapidly rose after he established his practice, and by 1821 he was earning over $11,000 per year.
-At this time, Buchanan became a Freemason, and served as the Worshipful Master of Masonic Lodge No. 43 in Lancaster and as a District Deputy Grand Master of the Grand Lodge of Pennsylvania.
+In 1812, Buchanan passed the bar exam and remained in Lancaster when Harrisburg became the new capital of Pennsylvania.
+He established a successful legal practice in the city.
+His income increased after he established his practice, and by 1821 he was earning over $11,000 per year.
+Buchanan became a Freemason and served as Worshipful Master of Masonic Lodge No. 43 in Lancaster and as a District Deputy Grand Master of the Grand Lodge of Pennsylvania.

 He also served as chairman of the Lancaster chapter of the Federalist Party.
-Like his father, Buchanan supported their political program, which provided federal funds for building projects and import duties as well as the re-establishment of a central bank after the First Bank of the United States' license expired in 1811.
+Like his father, Buchanan supported the party's program, which provided federal funds for building projects and import duties as well as the re-establishment of a central bank after the First Bank of the United States' license expired in 1811.
 He became a strong critic of Democratic-Republican President James Madison during the War of 1812.
-While not serving in a militia during the War of 1812, during the British occupation he joined a group of young men who stole horses for the United States Army in the Baltimore area.
+Although he did not serve in a militia during the War of 1812, he joined a group of young men who seized horses for the United States Army in the Baltimore area during the British occupation.
 Buchanan was the last president involved in the War of 1812.

-In 1814, he was elected for the Federalists to the Pennsylvania House of Representatives, becoming the youngest member, and held this seat until 1816.
-Since the sessions in the Pennsylvania General Assembly lasted only three months, Buchanan continued practicing law at a profit by charging higher fees, and his service helped him acquire more clients.
+In 1814, he was elected as a Federalist to the Pennsylvania House of Representatives and became its youngest member.
+He held this seat until 1816.
+Since sessions in the Pennsylvania General Assembly lasted only three months, Buchanan continued practicing law, and his service helped him acquire more clients.
 In 1815, he defended District Judge Walter Franklin in an impeachment trial before the Pennsylvania Senate, over alleged judicial misconduct.
-Impeachments were more common at the time because the line between abuse of office and a wrong legal decision was determined by the ruling parties' preferences and the popularity of the judge's decision.
 Buchanan persuaded the senators that only judicial crimes and clear violations of the law justified impeachment.